Running any business always requires some amount of tedious, repetitive work. For example with my online wedding linens store, we need people to…

 Now there are certain physical tasks that require a human to perform but your goal should always be to automate as many repetitive tasks as possible with a computer.

-In this post, I’m going to show you how I recently replaced half a worker in our ecommerce business with a simple piece of software to automate our Windows PC applications.
+In this post, I’m going to show you how I recently replaced half a worker in our ecommerce business with a simple keyboard macro program to automate our Windows PC applications.

 My Philosophy On Software